 And what did she do to preserve those things forever — along with her life?

-The Becky & Jenny version: Feel free to print pages for teaching use and make copies of handouts for your students, but please don’t share this kit with other adults, or use our name, ideas, or materials commercially.
+The Becky & Jenny version: Feel free to print pages for teaching use, and make copies of handouts for your students.
+Please don’t use our name, ideas, or materials commercially.
 Thank you for respecting our copyright and trademark rights!

 The blah legal version: You are granted exclusive use of our products in download or print version as follows: You have the right of reproduction that is limited to your use only in whatever quantity is necessary to meet your needs and those of your student participants.
 This right is unlimited and extends for as long as you need the materials during which time they cannot be given to or shared with any other person(s) through any means of delivery, materially or digitally via the Internet.
 As such you have the right to store the product(s) on the hard drive of your computer or as hard copy in your resource file.
 Any misuse of these rights is in violation of copyright law.

 LitWits® is a registered trademark of LitWits Workshops, LLC.

 The LitWits Explorer’s Guide for Laura Ingalls Wilder’s Little House in the Big Woods

 Copyright 2017 by LitWits Workshops, LLC.
 All Rights Reserved.

 Becky Clendenen Kimball is a literature-based homeschool teacher, a journalism major who spent four years as newspaper staff writer, and the creator of a study skills curriculum.
 She is working on a historical biography of Elna Lieb Wright, the astronomer’s wife.
 Becky homeschooled her twin daughters, who grew up on great books and are now in college.

-Jenny Clendenen Walicek has a BA in English literature and is completing her MFA in creative writing.
+Jenny Clendenen Walicek has a BA in English literature and an MFA in creative writing.
 She’s been a K-6 teacher and K-12 tutor, and her essays, poetry, and scholarship have appeared in various journals.
 She is the author of MINE, the true tragedy of María Zacarías Bernal de Berreyesa.
 She has a son and a daughter, both English majors and excellent writers.